Angelo Rosetta

 Angelo Rosetta is a fictional character from the Australian television soap opera Home and Away, played by Luke Jacobz.
 He made his debut during the episode broadcast on 8 July 2008.
-He has been central to many notable storylines including shooting dead Jack Holden (Paul O'Brien), his time working as a Sergeant of Summer Bay's police force and his relationship with Charlie Buckton (Esther Anderson).
+He has been central to many notable storylines including shooting dead Jack Holden (Paul O'Brien), his time working as a sergeant of Summer Bay's police force and his relationship with Charlie Buckton (Esther Anderson).
 In 2011, it was revealed that Jacobz had been written out of the serial as producers felt there was "nowhere else to go" with Angelo.
 The character departed on 21 June 2011.
 In February 2020, it was announced that Jacobz had agreed to reprise the role and he returned as Angelo on 13 August 2020.
 Angelo comes back to the Bay to investigate a murder, having been reinstated to the police force.
 Actress Annabelle Stephenson was cast as Angelo's wife Taylor Rosetta.
 His final appearance aired on 26 November 2020.

 Casting

 Actor Luke Jacobz joined the cast of Home and Away in June 2008, following the cancellation of McLeod's Daughters, with which he had a recurring role.
-He previously appeared in the serial in the nineties as three different guest characters.
+He previously appeared in the serial in the 1990s as three different guest characters.
 Jacobz told a TV Week writer that producers were looking for "an outgoing Italian", and while Jacobz is not Italian, he decided to attend the audition anyway.
 He had recently relocated from South Australia to Sydney to sign up to work as a labourer when he received the offer to play Angelo.
 He was on set filming his first scenes four days later.
 Jacobz was originally signed to the show for six months.